youyanggu/covid19-forecast-hub-evaluation/README.md

 In any evaluation, it is important to include a baseline as a control, similar to how scientfic trials include a placebo.
 We define a simple baseline model that takes the mean of the previous week's daily deaths to make all future forecasts.
 For example, for Monday, May 25 projections, we use the average daily deaths from May 18 to May 24 to make forecasts.
 For US country-wide projections, this would amount to a constant 1,164 deaths per day for each forecast day.

 We also include another baseline model that takes mean of the previous week's daily deaths and decrease that by 2% each day for future projections.
 This is in general a much more accurate model.

-### COVIDHub Ensemble Model

-The [COVIDhub ensemble model](https://github.com/reichlab/covid19-forecast-hub/#ensemble-model) is created by taking a combination of all eligible models that submit projections.
-You can see which models are included and their corresponding weights [here](https://github.com/reichlab/covid19-forecast-hub/tree/master/ensemble-metadata).

 ## Questions?
 Bugs?
 Feature Request?